MichaelXSChen/MichaelXSChen.github.io/_posts/2022-03-01-consistency.md

 When doing my projects, many times I got confused with the guarantee of "the system provides no stale reads" (i.e., regularity) and "the system preserves all real-time ordering requirements" (i.e.,  linearizability).
 I found two constructions to distinguish them.
-The first construction (from [1]) is for single-key operations as shown below, where `wwww` and `rrr` means the duration of one single write/read operation.
+The first construction (from
+{% cite nonstale:stack --file ref %} is for single-key operations as shown below, where `wwww` and `rrr` means the duration of one single write/read operation.
 ```
 Key(x);  0                  1